spk2dc/spk2dc.github.io/content/projects/delivery_robot/index.md

 category: "project_post"
 tags: "mechanical"
 thumbnail: ./Line_Following_Robot_Diagram.png
-description: Designed complex automatic home watering system that can be controlled remotely through a website.
+description: Built robot that can automatically deliver payloads by following lines and communicating with a remote database of orders.
 ---

 ### Description